 - Higher load carrying capacity and contact ratio compared to spur gears.

 - Helix angle also increases axial thrust on the shaft.

 Herringbone and Double Helical Gear

 They are double helical gears with opposite helical teeth.
-Double Helical gear have groove in the middle between the teeth.
+Double Helical gear has a groove in the middle between the teeth.
 Whereas Herringbone gear does not have groove.

 Both gear types are used to transfer power between parallel shafts.
-Compared to helical gear they offer an advantage of balancing axial thrust in both directions.
+Compared to helical gear they offer the advantage of balancing axial thrust in both directions.

 - Reduced axial force

 - Self centering capability

 - High load capacity

 - High Cost.